rahul-kosamkar/golang_mongodb/README.md

 1. Seperate helper module or folder should be created for common functions which needs to be used all across repo.
 2. Seperate config file or module should be created to manage all configs.
-3. Folder structure should be improved to manange the code complexity in better way.
+3. Folder structure should be improved to manange the code complexity.